 Fortunately, you’re not helpless against its dangers.
 Be proactive to help fend off its serious health effects.

-The Mystery SolvedMany people have high blood pressure without knowing it.
+Mystery Solved Many people have high blood pressure and don’t know it.
 A routine health exam will let you know if you do.

-There are a number of things that can raise your risk of high blood pressure.These include:
+There are a number of things that can raise your risk of high blood pressure, such as:

-If you don’t have high blood pressure, there are a few simple steps you can take to help ensure you never will.
-These steps will also help treat and reduce the problems it causes for those who do have it.
-These are but a few of the lifestyle changes that could help:
+If you don’t have high blood pressure, there are a few simple steps you can take to help make sure you never will.
+These same steps can also help people who have been diagnosed with high blood pressure lower theirs.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.